-C++ provides a powerful and flexible programming environment, but some aspects, such as undefined, unspecified, or implementation-defined behavior, lead to various issues in coding.
+C++ provides a powerful and flexible programming environment, but some aspects, such as undefined, unspecified, and implementation-defined behavior, lead to various issues in coding.
+These rule sets are indexed against the ISO C++ standard to depict how your program will behave across compilers, platforms, and optimization levels.
 So, these are important concepts that every developer must have to understand to write reliable and error-free code.
-In this article, we will discuss the undefined, unspecified, and implementation-defined behavior, their effects, their differences, and how to avoid these behaviors in C++.
+In this article, we will explore undefined, unspecified, and implementation-defined behavior, their performance and portability consequences, their differences from each other, and how to avoid these behaviors in C++.

 Table of Contents: